 - These could include a limited number of employees, or a lack of funds, customers, knowledge or experience.
 The fact that you are a new business without a track record could also be seen as a weakness.

-- Finding and selling to new customers is an essential part of growing your business.
+- Selling to new customers is an essential part of growing your business.
 You may need to overcome a lack of sales skills and confidence.

 - Thinking about your competitors’ strengths might help you to identify some of your weaknesses.

-- Assess your weaknesses honestly and acknowledge these limitations rather than ignore them.
+- Assess your weaknesses honestly and acknowledge these limitations.
 With creative thought, you can turn many competitive weaknesses into strengths.

 - For example, many small businesses find it difficult to compete with large companies on price.
 But the small business can make a virtue of the personal service it can offer and so justify a higher price.